openrxivlabs/openrxivlabs.org/blog/2026-06-11-reader-launch/index.md

 ---
-title: Try our first openRxiv Labs experiment: a new interactive reading experience with Curvenote Reader
+title: 'Try our first openRxiv Labs experiment: a new interactive reading experience with Curvenote Reader'
 ---

 openRxiv stewards one of the world’s largest corpuses of biomedical preprints through bioRxiv and medRxiv.